wangluheng328/Covid19-and-Crime/submission/README.md

   and then uploaded to hdfs
 ## etl_code:
   ##### wes:
-	initial cleaning code by wesley wang using mapreduce Clean.java, CleanMapper.java, CleanReducer.java are the cleaning code
+    initial cleaning code by wesley wang using mapreduce `Clean.java`, `CleanMapper.java`, `CleanReducer.java` are the cleaning code
   ##### kyle:
-    initial cleaning code by kyle ma using mapreduce Clean.java, CleanMapper.java, CleanReducer.java are the cleaning code
+    initial cleaning code by kyle ma using mapreduce `Clean.java`, `CleanMapper.java`, `CleanReducer.java` are the cleaning code
 ## profiling_code:
   ##### wes:
     initial profiling code by wesley wang using mapreduce